Question-Answer Sentence Graph for Joint Modeling Answer Selection: Methodology

+An alternative graph construction is explicitly introducing inter-relation dependencies as nodes: $(q, q)$, $(a,a)$, and $(q,a)$.
+To keep graph size scalable, one may use semantically useful nodes, using QQ and AA language model similarity scores e.g., via RoBERTa with thresholding, where threshold is a hyperparameter e.g., $[0.7, 1.0]$.
+To form edges, one may use a similar procedure as node generation, where if any $q$ or $a$ elements between both nodes have a similarity score greater than the threshold value, to connect them.
+As GNNs do not update isolated nodes, one may further consider removing them to ensure scalable graph size.

-GQAG shows several limitations: (i) not all of the questions (which were supposed to be answerable) may be answered (see Sec.~\ref{exp-GQAG}).
-This occurs since the constructed graph may eliminate certain queries altogether since they do not satisfy the threshold feature score of $th \in [0.7, 1.0]$ when creating nodes.
+However, this above approach shows several limitations: (i) not all questions (which were supposed to be answerable) may be answered.
+This occurs since the constructed graph may eliminate certain queries altogether since they do not satisfy threshold score when creating nodes.
 Further, only connected components greater than one element are considered by the baseline.
 In other words, isolated nodes are removed.
-The edge formation process may also remove edges due to the thresholding of elements between nodes, thus creating isolated nodes that are subsequently removed.
-The thresholding mechanisms above may also remove correct answer candidates, though some other candidates of that query may be kept.
-In this case, the model will be limited to only choosing an answer candidate from the existing set of candidates labeled as incorrect, leading to lower performance.
+The edge formation process may also remove edges due to thresholding of elements between nodes, thus creating isolated nodes that are subsequently removed.
+The thresholding may also remove correct answer candidates, though other candidates of that query may be kept.
+In this case, the model will be limited to only choosing an answer candidate from existing set of candidates labeled as incorrect, leading to lower performance.

-EQAG overcomes nodes eliminated by thresholding by instead choosing top-$K$ ranked nodes for all test query-answer pairs.
-This guarantees that all test queries will have a prediction made by the GNN model due to their presence in the graph, and further, correct answers that may have previously been removed by GQAG due to the thresholding will be included in the graph.
+EQAG overcomes nodes eliminated by thresholding by instead choosing top-$K$ ranked nodes for all query-answer pairs.
+This guarantees all queries will have prediction made by the GNN (full answerability coverage) due to their presence in the graph, and further, correct answers that may have been removed due to thresholding will be included.
+Moreover, having all (q, a) pairs as nodes in the graph does not negatively affect a correct node's learned representation.
+Initial embeddings of all (q, a) nodes are produced from TANDA-RoBERTa classifier and then updated by a GCN-GNN model to learn final embeddings which are then mapped to a binary label.
+While all (q, a) nodes are present, only supporting evidence (q, a) nodes are connected to eachother (which is a sparsely connected instead of a fully connected graph).
+Therefore, the GCN-GNN model will only update node embeddings based on sparsely available node edges.
+Isolated nodes are not updated via message passing (as they have no neighbor node information to aggregate from), so such a suboptimal (q, a) node's information will not affect correct nodes.

-For efficiency and effectiveness, we do not consider all test answer candidates for a query for connection purposes but instead use the ranked top-$K$ candidates guided by the state-of-the-art TANDA model.
-This is suggested by our ablation study: more noise is included in the model when the QA graph becomes too densely connected.
-At the same time, an overly sparsely connected graph will also lead to less accuracy of the model since the GNN's message passing component will not be as effective.
-Therefore, we choose $K$ to be a tunable hyperparameter on the target dataset.